Windows 10 or Windows 11 Enterprise multi-session remote desktops

-- Hybrid Azure AD-joined and enrolled in Microsoft Intune using one of the following methods:
+- Microsoft Entra hybrid joined and enrolled in Microsoft Intune using one of the following methods:

-- Azure AD-joined and enrolled in Microsoft Intune by enabling Enroll the VM with Intune in the Azure portal.
+- Microsoft Entra joined and enrolled in Microsoft Intune by enabling Enroll the VM with Intune in the Azure portal.

 - Licensing: The appropriate Azure Virtual Desktop and Microsoft Intune license is required if a user or device benefits directly or indirectly from the Microsoft Intune service, including access to the Microsoft Intune service through a Microsoft API.
 For more information, go to Microsoft Intune licensing.

-If you're joining session hosts to Azure Active Directory Domain Services, you can't manage them using Intune.
+If you're joining session hosts to Microsoft Entra Domain Services, you can't manage them using Intune.

-If you’re using Windows 10, versions 2004, 20H2, or 21H1 builds, make sure that you install the July 2021 Windows Update or a later Windows update.
-Otherwise, remote actions in the Microsoft Endpoint Manager admin center, like remote sync, won’t work correctly.
+- If you're using Windows 10, versions 2004, 20H2, or 21H1 builds, make sure that you install the July 2021 Windows Update or a later Windows update.
+Otherwise, remote actions in the Microsoft Intune admin center, like remote sync, won't work correctly.
 As a result, pending policies assigned to devices might take up to 8 hours to be applied.